The Ringses 6e (March 2007)

 sketchfab

-Prehistoric carved bedrock on private farmland in The Ringses area of Doddington Moor, E of Doddington, Northumberland.
-This area of exposed outcrop is one of a number of carvings east of the The Ringses multivallate Iron Age hillfort.
-Referenced ‘The Ringses 6e’ on the Beckensall Archive (BA) and described as having a single cup.
-NADRAP added the record to ERA in 2008.
-Has the carver placed the cup centrally in an area to give the impression of an irregular ‘natural’ ring?
-Best viewed in Matcap.
-Historic England scheduling: https://historicengland.org.uk/listing/the-list/list-entry/1418072 ERA & BA info: https://archaeologydataservice.ac.uk/era/section/panel/overview.jsf?eraId=35 Model created from a single stereo pair captured by Joe Gibson (NADRAP Team 3) in March 2007.
-The imagery forms part of the ERA / NADRAP archive deposited with Historic England & Northumberland County Council.
+Prehistoric carved bedrock is discovered on private farmland in The Ringses area of Doddington Moor, East of Doddington, Northumberland.
+This exposed outcrop is one of several carvings located east of the multivallate Iron Age hillfort known as The Ringses.
+The Beckensall Archive references this site as 'The Ringses 6e' and describes it with a single cup marking.
+In 2008, NADRAP added the record to ERA's database.
+It appears that the carver deliberately placed the cup in the center of an area to give the impression of an irregular natural ring.
+When viewed with Matcap, the carving takes on new depth and dimension.
+The Historic England scheduling for this site can be accessed at https://historicengland.org.uk/listing/the-list/list-entry/1418072.
+Additional information is available through ERA and the Beckensall Archive at https://archaeologydataservice.ac.uk/era/section/panel/overview.jsf?eraId=35.
+A 3D model of this site was created from a single stereo pair captured by Joe Gibson in March 2007, as part of the ERA/NADRAP archive deposited with Historic England and Northumberland County Council.

 With this file you will be able to print The Ringses 6e (March 2007) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Ringses 6e (March 2007).